robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

   	> If you do not see the Inspector Role; you'll answer **No** when prompted if the Inspector Role exists when launching the CloudFormation template.

-2. Go to <a href="https://us-west-2.console.aws.amazon.com/config/home?region=us-west-2" target="_blank">AWS Config</a> (in the us-west-2 region) and see if it is already enabled.
+2. Go to <a href="https://us-west-2.console.aws.amazon.com/config/home?region=us-west-2" target="_blank">AWS Config</a> (in the us-west-2 - Oregon region) and see if it is already enabled.

   	> If you see a **Get Started** button; you'll answer **No** when prompted if Config is enabled when launching the CloudFormation template.